KitwareMedical/UltrasoundIntersonApps/README.md

     + IntersonArrayCxxControlsHWControls.cxx has a line #using IntersonArray.dll, this requires that IntersonArray.dll is either in the LIBPATH or in directory the exectubale is run in.
     + For running from commandline all dll's used also need ito be in the PATH (see below).
     + Run SeeMoreArraySetup.exe (from the IntersonArraySDK)

-You also need to pass in argument the config-file used for the Interson probe.

 Usage:
 UltrasoundOpticNerveUI